BattermanZ/BargainBites/README.md

 - Docker (optional)
 - A Too Good To Go account
-- A Telegram bot token and group chat ID
+- A Telegram bot token
+- Python 3.12 or higher

 ### Setup